Japanese Exchange and Teaching Programme

 Join the Leading Program for Teaching English in Japan

-I have lived for a year now in Shiogama, a city in Japans northeast Province of Honshu, as a participant in the Japanese Exchange and Teaching Programme (JET), one of the largest work abroad programs in the world.
+I have lived for a year now in Japan, as a participant in the Japanese Exchange and Teaching Programme (JET), one of the largest work abroad programs in the world.
 The Japanese government arranged my visa, my flight over, my housing, and my job.
-I have regular conferences around the country to help me improve my work skills, deal with culture shock, and get plugged into the social support network that includes over 4,400 other assistant English teachers on the program from over 40 countries around the world.
+I have regular conferences around the country to help me improve my work skills, deal with culture shock, and get plugged into the social support network that includes over 4,900 other assistant English teachers on the program from over 40 countries around the world, with the vast majority from the United States, followed by Canada, the U.K., Australia, New Zealand, and others.
 From the moment I arrived in Tokyo I have received all the support, both material and otherwise, I need, to live comfortably here in Japan.

-Teaching English is a huge business in Japan.
+Teaching English is a big business in Japan.
 In addition to public and private schools, the country is filled with schools specializing in English conversation for students of all ages.
-And all are clamoring for native English speakers to teach.
+And all are still looking for native English speakers to teach.

 The Japanese government takes the position that English is essential to Japans economic success, and internationalization is embraced zealously by Japanese popular culture.
 To ESL teachers, Japan offers high wages, a comfortable standard of living, and a deep cultural experience.
 And at the forefront of the Japanese ESL community is the Japanese Exchange and Teaching (JET) Programme.

 The JET Programme is more than an exchange program; it is a very special expatriate community.
 Participants have access to a staggeringly extensive support system: local independent chapters of AJET (Association of JETs), special interest groups, and Internet newsgroups.
+The well-organized program even supplies a handbook for JET participants.
 Local JET alumni chapters aid participants upon their return home.

 Despite all the help, the program does not isolate you from the culture.
 JETs are placed all over Japanin small rice-paddy towns and thriving metropolitan areas alike.
 I am the only foreigner working in my schools, and I am enchanted by Japanese culture every day.
 When today I proudly discovered that I could read an eye chart in Japanese, I was grateful that I had been given the time and luxury to live here.